 - 1. The purpose of SBA's Tax Verification process is to determine if: - a.
 The Applicant filed business tax returns; and - b.
 The Applicant's financial statements provided as part of the application agree with the business tax returns submitted to the IRS. - 2.
-For a sole proprietorship, the SBA Lender must verify the Schedule C. - 3.
-For a change of ownership, the SBA Lender must verify the seller's business tax returns or a sole proprietor's Schedule C. For 7(a) loans, when there is an acquisition of a division or a segment of an existing business, other forms of verification acceptable to SBA may be used in lieu of the IRS Form 4506-C or IRS Form 8821 (e.g. Sales tax payment records). - 4.
-SBA Lender must obtain, for 7(a) loans, prior to first disbursement of loan proceeds, or for 504 loans, prior to submitting the closing documents to SBA counsel: - a.
-Borrower's/Seller's Consent:
+If an Applicant has not filed required Federal tax returns, the Applicant is not eligible for SBA financial assistance. - 3.
+For a sole proprietorship, the SBA Lender must verify the Schedule C. - 4.
+For a change of ownership, the SBA Lender must verify the seller's business tax returns or a sole proprietor's Schedule C. For 7(a) loans, when there is an acquisition of a division or a segment of an existing business, other forms of verification acceptable to SBA may be used in lieu of the IRS Form 4506-C or IRS Form 8821 (e.g. Sales tax payment records). - 5.
+For 7(a) loans \$500,000 or less, the Lender must follow the same processes and procedures that it uses to verify financial information for its similarly-sized, non-SBA guaranteed commercial loans, but prior to first disbursement of loan proceeds, the Lender must obtain tax transcripts or business tax returns to verify the Applicant size. - 6.
+For 7(a) loans greater than \$500,000 and for all 504 loans, SBA Lenders must obtain tax return transcripts and reconcile the Applicant's financial data against the tax transcripts, for 7(a), prior to first disbursement of loan proceeds, or for 504, prior to submitting the request to fund the debenture: